devopsasg1-hue/DevOps_Oct2025_Team3_Assignment/README.md

 **build-client.yml** (runs on PR to main)
 1. Security checks - npm audit for vulnerabilities
 2. Build - install deps and build frontend
+3. Frontend unit tests with coverage
+4. E2E tests with Playwright
-3. Email notification with status
+5. Email notification with status

 **security-scan.yml** (runs on PR and push to main)
 1. SAST scanning with Semgrep